Q: What is

-A: VCFMW and ECCC are made possible via the generosity of the local vintage computing community and, beginning this year, your donations.
+A: VCFMW and ECCC are made possible via the generosity of the local vintage computing community and, our famous auction and your kind donations.
 It is a tradition we managed to maintain for nine years now - the spirit of a casual gathering of hobbyists and friends.
 Due to greatly increased costs, we are asking for monetary donations from the community as well - but there will still be no admission charged.

 Q: How much do you need to raise for the show to happen?

 A: We would like to raise around $4500 from the community.
 That is not the total cost of the show but will offset the increase in costs vs. the previous years, when the organizers footed the entire bill.
 If we raise more, we'll reach out to the community for ideas on what to spend it on, or start a fund for next year.

 Q: I want to say "thanks" for organizing the event!

 A: Helping to fund the show would be great!
 Otherwise, buy us pizza, give us cool stuff, let us have first look at your U-Haul, etc.

 Q: I really do have an entire truck full of things to sell and trade.
 Can you accomodate me?